cloudreach/setuptools_scm_git_semver/README.md

 - `time-dot-node`: Returns a local version of +<time>.<node>

+In addition, if a version tag from SCM is not available, the content of VERSION.txt is used.

-Example configurations to get version numbers that are both valid python package versions and SemVer versions:
+Example configurations to get version numbers that are both valid python package versions and SemVer versions, and fall back on what's in VERSION.txt if not in SCM:

 Using pyproject.toml: